renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 γ – a discount factor, 0 ≤ 𝛾 ≤ 1, which determines how much the agent values future rewards compared to immediate ones.

-In this project the agent would learn a policy π(a∣s), that maximises the expected cumulative reward over time.
-ON this state would include time, apliance status, tariff band and carbon intensity, the actions would be selecting an appliance start time and the reward penalises costs, emmisions and comfort violations.
+On this, the agent would learn a policy π(a∣s) that maximizes the expected cumulative reward over time; the state would include time, appliance status, tariff band, and carbon intensity; the actions would be selecting an appliance start time,; finally the reward would penalize/reward costs, emissions, and comfort violations.

-For rewarding, having just negative values can create a well know issue, that it may condlude that, nomather what i do, i get punished, so i will do nothing, or also not learning what is relative better, so techniques like giving extra points completing a appliance task and having some relative rewrads, like positive for cost eficient and negative for peak-time schedule, also (Lapan, 2020)
+However, Lapan (2020) brings to attention that the rewarding and penalizing should be well designed, as if the AI gets a sequence of punishments, it could get stuck, as it would learn that no matter what it does, it would get punished.
+So techniques like giving rewards per progress and offering relative rewards would be beneficial to a proper learning phase.
+With that in mind, the proposed reward function is

+Reward=−α⋅Cost−β⋅Emissions−γ⋅Penaltycomfort​+δ⋅ApplianceBonus

+The reward weights (α, β, γ, and δ) should be predefined for training but also may be adjusted during iterations of the training phase to allow improvement of the policy.

 ## Algorithms